phoenixframework/phoenix/C_routing.md

 #####The Endpoint Plugs

-Older versions of Phoenix defined a third pipeline `:before`.
-Its purpose was to organize all the plugs common to every request, and make sure they were executed first, before the `:browser` or `:api` pipelines.
-Currently, the Endpoint has taken over this responsibility.
-These Endpoint plugs do quite a lot of work.
+Endpoints organize all the plugs common to every request, and apply them before dispatching into the router(s) with their underlying `:browser`, `:api`, and custom pipelines.
+The default Endpoint plugs do quite a lot of work.
 Here they are in order.

 - [Plug.Static](http://hexdocs.pm/plug/Plug.Static.html) - serves static assets.
 Since this plug comes before the router, serving of static assets is not logged